SKI is a dynamic partnership of diverse Southern African organisations committed to securing food sovereignty in the region.

 A focus of Biowatch’s work is to create solidarity and strengthen a common voice with others working on food sovereignty and environmental justice – nationally, regionally and internationally.
 This approach contextualises our work within global struggles through regional and international networking, events and farmer exchanges.

-Biowatch is a founding partner and the project holder of the regional Seed and Knowledge Initiative (SKI), a dynamic partnership of Southern African organisations committed to securing food sovereignty in the region.
+Biowatch is a founding partner of the regional Seed and Knowledge Initiative (SKI), a dynamic partnership of Southern African organisations committed to securing food sovereignty in the region.

 Active in Malawi, Zambia, Zimbabwe and South Africa – and currently comprising 16 partner organisations –SKI seeks to revive and enhance farmer-led seed and knowledge systems and deepen understanding about their functioning within the context of supportive agricultural, cultural and ecological practices.